- External Focus

 Guru is one who is well-versed in Vedas, is a worshipper of Lord Vishnu, is free from spiteful qualities, knows yoga, stands on the path of yoga, is always in yoga, is a pure one, has the devotion to his Guru and has special knowledge of Purusa.

 The syllable “Gu” indicates darkness and “ru” indicates dispeller.
-Guru, being the dispeller of darkness, is named as such.
+Guru, who is the dispeller of darkness, is named as such.

 Guru is Brahman only.
 He alone is the Supreme goal.
 He alone is the wisdom that transcends.
 He alone is the last resort.